harishraj/Interview-Preperation/part_ii_leetcode_lintcode/searching/topological_sorting.md

 ## Method 1: BFS
 ### Analysis
+It is worth noting that if there is a **cycle** in the graph, then there is no topogical sorting for the graph.

 1. Get indegree of each node.
 2. Start from each indegree node, and remove it from the graph, update all its neighbors indegree by decreasing 1.
 3. Continue removing zero-indegree node from the graph until done.